AnaSoles/LANG_Danis_BankWords/README.md

 This tool creates, registers and storages the words and its properties from an input Danish Language text.

+From a sentence given as a text, the tool take each word and look after their meaning and the word properties in the Danish dictionary (Ordnet).
+After that the result is print in an Excel file.
 Its properties are:

 - Meaning in english.